kunsal/taskee/README.md

 # Taskee

 A smart todo list API.
-With this, a user can add list of tasks and mark thm as complete.
+With this, a user can add, view tasks and mark them as complete.

 ## Documentation